luzvpascal/technoDev/README.md

 To run the numerical experiments, users can decide to compile or not the C++ code.
 The succesful compilation of the MCUAMS allows to run all experiments from scratch.
 Alternatively, the user can directly use the outcomes of the MCUAMS algorithm (stored in res/mean_params and res/priors) by setting the variable `runMCUAMS` to `FALSE` in the file `variables of problem.R`.

 ### C++ requirements (MCUAMS folder - optional compilation)
 The MCUAMS folder contains the C++ implementation of the *Universal Adaptive Management Solver* [see publication](https://ojs.aaai.org/index.php/AAAI/article/view/17747).
+This algorithm is used to predict the possible outcomes of technology deployment.

 Tested compiler:
 - CLion 2022 under Windows.
 Toolchain: MinGW (version w64 9.0); Cmake 3.22.3; C++14.